yoctoproject/poky/documentation/kernel-dev/advanced.rst

 ---------------------

-When stored in recipe-space, the kernel Metadata files reside in a directory hierarchy below
+When stored in recipe-space, the kernel Metadata files reside in a directory hierarchy below :term:`FILESEXTRAPATHS`.
+For a linux-yocto recipe or for a Linux kernel recipe derived by copying :oe_git:`meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb
-:term:`FILESEXTRAPATHS`.
-For
+</openembedded-core/tree/meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb>`
-a linux-yocto recipe or for a Linux kernel recipe derived by copying and modifying ``oe-core/meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb`` to a recipe in your layer, :term:`FILESEXTRAPATHS` is typically set to ``${``\ :term:`THISDIR`\ ``}/${``\ :term:`PN`\ ``}``.
+into your layer and modifying it, :term:`FILESEXTRAPATHS` is typically set to ``${``\ :term:`THISDIR`\ ``}/${``\ :term:`PN`\ ``}``.
 See the ":ref:`kernel-dev/common:modifying an existing recipe`" section for more information.